klasharr/ssc-weather/README.md

 `const LOCATION = '353786'; // Swanage`

 Locations are retrieved from the locations data endpoint (see below).
+These settings can be added to an admin page later.

 ## Met Office API docs